 Get Help Israel’s Board of Advisors

-GHI’s advisory board assists members in upholding a high standard of ethical practice by answering industry-related questions, providing guidance and support to new therapists and olim who are looking to start a private practice in Israel, as well as assisting Get Help Israel in functioning as a valuable resource to both clients and mental health professionals.
+GHI’s advisory board assists members in upholding a high standard of ethical practice by answering industry-related questions and guides Get Help Israel in achieving its purpose as an invaluable resource to both clients and mental health professionals in Israel.

 Dr. Alyson Aviv is a bilingual licensed clinical psychologist with American board certification in pediatric neuropsychology.
 After relocating back home to Israel from Saint Louis, MO (which was home for 17 years), Dr. Aviv now sees patients and their families at her diagnostic and treatment clinic in Raanana.
 With special interest and expertise in AD/HD, learning difficulties, dyslexia, autism spectrum, developmental issues and emotional disorders, Dr. Aviv can explain the sources of difficulties, and then provide resources and interventions for overcoming them.
 She has published papers and given a variety of workshops and presentations internationally and locally, consults regularly with area schools and preschools; and gives lectures, workshops and group presentations.
 Dr. Aviv is the sole Israeli provider of COGMED, an evidence based treatment protocol for children and adults with working memory weaknesses, common to ADHD diagnoses.